yymartin/FIDO2-PHP/README.md

 An exemple is provided here but it is not recommended to use it in a production environment since it stores PublicKeyCredentialSource in a file.

 ### Usage of Fido2Server
 Fido2Server is an object representing the Webauthn server.
 An instance requires elements from your server and from the user you want to register/login.
 Then, you can call the function register() or login().
-If the function works correctly, SESSION values SESSION['registered'] or SESSION['logged_in'], otherwise, an error message is displayed.
+If the function works correctly, SESSION values SESSION['registered'] or SESSION['logged_in'] are set, otherwise, an error message is displayed.

 An exemple is provided using the following: